metalsmith/metalsmith.io/src/index.md

 ---

-# Everything is a Plugin
+# Everything is a Plugin!

 All of the logic in Metalsmith is handled by plugins.
 You simply chain them together.
 Here's what the simplest blog looks like...